lukstafi/curious-ocaml/chapter4/functional-lecture04.md

    Do not use the imperative features of OCaml and F#, we will not even cover them in this course!

-Despite we will not cover them, it is instructive to see the implementation using the imperative features, to better understand what is actually required of a solution to the last exercise.
+Although we will not cover them, it is instructive to see the implementation using the imperative features, to better understand what is actually required of a solution to the last exercise.